tjdaley/NotTrcpTwitterBot/README.md

 This version focuses on the Texas Rules of Civil Procedure.
 The only thing that is TRCP-centric about this is that the publisher looks at the "TRCP _X_:" prefix of the last Tweet, where _X_ is an index into the CSV file.
 From there it determines the _next_
 Tweet in the CSV file to send.
-If you have a different way of keeping track of what has been tweeted and what has not, then the publish.py script can be easily adopted for your purposes.
+If you have a different way of keeping track of what has been tweeted and what has not, then the publish.py script can be easily adapted for your purposes.

 # Usage Scenarios